 Yes, you can substitute dry mustard, but only after you prepare it, that is, add liquid to the dry stuff.

-Truly, I am.
-I'm also slightly intrigued.
+Granted, most of us have some sort of mustard in the refrigerator, or buried deep in a cupboard, just waiting for the next cookout.
 Who has mustard powder in the pantry but no mustard in the fridge?
 Not even a forgotten squeeze bottle of French's Yellow somewhere way in the back?
 Are you a minimalist?
 A compulsive fridge cleaner?
-It's hard for me to relate.
-Until very recently, I had condiments in my fridge that were older than my preschooler.
+The advantage of mustard seed or ground mustard is that it takes up so little space.

-You could also add a teaspoon of sugar (or less, depending on your taste), or honey.
+You could also add a teaspoon of sugar, or less, depending on your taste, or sweeten your homemade prepared mustard with honey.